Banksy's latest prank on New York art world hangs in thrift shop

 Banksy's art has sold for as much as $1.87 million, according to Sotheby's auction house.

-The British artist, who has remained anonymous since his work debuted in 1993, has been treating New Yorkers to a new piece of art each day of October for his "Better In Than Out" series.
+The British artist, who has remained anonymous since his work debuted in 1993, has been treating New Yorkers to a new piece of art each day of October for his "Better Out Than In" series.

 The thrift store's oil painting is a commonplace landscape featuring a mountain and a bench that Banksy bought and then added to, painting a Nazi soldier sitting on the bench gazing at the scenery.
 He named it "The banality of the banality of evil."